 He also said he is not defending the zoning board's decision, but rather representing the town as a party involved in a zoning issue.

-Trieber told the Reformer he disagrees with the board's decision and his appeal is nothing more than "the first step in the administrative procedure."
-He said he has no desire whatsoever to "get into a court fight with town of Rockingham."
+Trieber told the Reformer he disagrees with the board's decision and his appeal is nothing more than "the first step in the administrative procedure.

 The minutes of the Wednesday, Sept.
 11, meeting state Trieber proposed adding three units to the two-unit residence he owns at 82 Atkinson St. According to the application, seven parking spaces would be required and located at the rear of the yard and alongside the driveway.
 It states the density requirements of 2,500 square feet of lot area per unit and 35 percent of lot area for green space are not met.